 Asheville Workers’ Compensation Lawyers Who Work Hard For You

-Named as one of the Top 25 Best Cities for Manufacturing Jobs by Kempler Industries in 2019, some of Asheville’s top employers are manufacturers Eaton Corporation, Kendro Laboratory Products, Unison Engine Components, and Wilsonart, and each of these companies employs between 500-999 employees.
-The largest two employers in the city, Mission Health Hospital and Ingles Marketing, Inc., both employ over 1000 employees.
-These growing industries – manufacturing, healthcare, and retail – are also the top private industries in the U.S. with the highest number of cases of workplace injuries resulting in days away from work in 2019:
+Named as one of the Top 25 Best Cities for Manufacturing Jobs by Kempler Industries in 2019, some of Asheville’s top employers are manufacturers Eaton Corporation, Kendro Laboratory Products, Unison Engine Components, and Wilsonart, and each of these companies employ between 500-999 employees.
+The two largest employers in the city, Mission Health Hospital and Ingles Marketing, Inc., employ over 1000 employees.
+These growing industries – manufacturing, healthcare, and retail – are also the top private industries in the U.S., with the highest number of workplace injuries resulting in days away from work in 2019:

-As Asheville grows and thrives, some of its workers are getting injured.
-If you are one of these workers, you may need a workers’ comp lawyer in Asheville.
+As Asheville grows and thrives, workers’ comp claims will increase.
+If you are one of these injured workers, you may need a workers’ compensation attorney.
 Contact us for a free case evaluation.
-Our workers’ compensation attorneys have years of experience fighting for our clients’ rights.
+Our workers’ compensation lawyers have years of experience fighting for our clients’ rights.

-How Do I File a Workers’ Comp Claim in Asheville?
+How Do Injured Workers File a Workers’ Compensation Claim in Asheville?

 Workplace injuries can stop your paycheck and burden you with medical bills, and workers’ compensation wage replacement and medical care benefits are designed to help with both.
-You may feel that you need additional guidance filing a workers’ comp claim.
-Regardless of whether you work with an Asheville workers’ compensation lawyer on your claim or not, here are the two things you need to do after a work-related accident or illness:
+You may feel that you need additional guidance in filing a workers’ comp claim.
+Regardless of whether you work with an Asheville workers’ compensation lawyer on your claim or not, here are the two things you need to do after a workplace accident or illness:

 - Submit a written report of the accident to your employer.
-You should do this as soon as possible, but generally you have 30 days after the accident to meet the express requirements of the North Carolina workers’ comp law.
-If you have sustained an injury gradually as a result of an occupational illness, you have 30 days (from the date a competent medical provider advises you that you have sustained an occupational illness) to submit a written report.
-Even if you did not submit a written report within 30 days, you may be able to still make a claim under many of the exceptions to this 30-day rule.
+You should do this as soon as possible, but generally, you have 30 days after the injury occurred to meet the express requirements of the North Carolina workers’ compensation law.
+If you have an occupational illness, you have 30 days from the date a competent medical provider advises you that you have suffered an occupational illness to submit a written report.
+Even if you did not submit a written report within 30 days, you might still make a claim under many of the exceptions to this 30-day rule.

-- File a Form 18 with the N.C.
-Industrial Commission (NCIC) and provide a copy to your employer.
-In general, you have two years from the date of the accident in which you sustained an injury.
-If you are seeking to make a claim for an occupational illness, you must typically file the Form 18 with the NCIC within two years from whichever of the following dates occurs later:
+- File a Form 18 with the North Carolina Industrial Commission (NCIC) and provide a copy to your employer.
+In general, you have two years from the date of the workplace accident in which you sustained an injury.
+If you are making a claim for an occupational illness, you must typically file Form 18 with the NCIC within two years from whichever of the following dates occurs later:

 - the first date you missed time from work due to the occupational illness.

-Note: If your employer or the insurance company manipulated you into believing that your claim had been properly filed and you failed to file the Form 18 in time, you might still be able to make a successful claim for workers’ compensation benefits.
+Note: If your employer or the insurance carrier manipulated you into believing that your claim was properly filed and you failed to file Form 18 in time, you might still be able to make a successful claim for workers’ compensation benefits.
 We urge you to file your claim as soon as possible with the assistance of a workers’ comp lawyer.

 There can also be other consequences for not hiring a workers’ comp lawyer.
 An experienced workers’ compensation attorney in Asheville can guide you and help protect your rights throughout this process.

 Yes, you can file a claim even if you were responsible for the accident in most cases.
 Workers’ compensation is a no-fault insurance system that generally does not take into account whose fault the accident was.
-Many employees wrongly think that they cannot qualify for workers’ comp benefits if they were at fault in any way.
+Many employees wrongly think that they cannot qualify for or receive workers’ compensation benefits if they are at fault in any way.
 In reality, they may have a completely compensable workers’ compensation case.

-What Kind of Benefits Can I Receive for My Workers’ Comp Claim?
+What Kind of Benefits Can I Receive for My Workers’ Compensation Claim?

-There are three basic types of benefits under North Carolina’s workers’ comp law:
+There are three basic types of benefits for injured workers under North Carolina’s workers’ compensation law:

 - Lost wages